JDP Application Components

 The following links showcase sample resumes from successful applicants in prior years.
 You do not have to follow the formatting used in these resumes, but all three are examples of well-organized, easy-to-read drafts.

 The personal statement provides an opportunity for you to present yourself, your background, your ideas, and your qualifications to the Admissions Committee.
 Please limit your statement to two pages using a minimum of 11-point font, 1-inch margins, and double spacing.
+We expect applicants to use the full two pages in crafting their statement.

 The personal statement is intended as an opportunity to give the Admissions Committee a better sense of who you are as a person and as a potential student and graduate of Harvard Law School.
 In many instances, applicants have used the personal statement to provide more context on how their experiences and strengths could make them valuable contributors to the Harvard and legal communities, to illuminate their intellectual background and interests, or to clarify or elaborate on other information in their application.
 Because applicants and their experiences differ, you are the best person to determine the content of your statement.